aaronhktan/exhale/README.md

 - Supports English, French, Spanish, and German (text in app, settings page all correspond to the watch's chosen language).
 Thanks to [noiob](https://github.com/noiob) for the German translation!
 - App Glance to show how many minutes the user breathed in the last session.

-##Todo
-- Make marketing assets to put on the Pebble Appstore.

 ##Some more screenshots:

 *Pebble Classic/Steel/2, Pebble Time (Steel), Pebble Time Round, Pebble Time 2*